 I am a postdoctoral researcher in the Galaxies and Cosmology department at the Max Planck Insitute for Astronomy. in Heidelberg, Germany.
 Previously, I did my PhD in Princeton University and my undergraduate studies in University College London.

-My research focuses on using the Lyman-alpha forest absorption in the line-of-sight to distant quasars to study the intergalactic medium and associated large-scale structure.
-Currently, I am working with the Baryonic Oscillations Sky Survey (BOSS) an ambitious project to obtain Lyman-alpha forest spectra for over 150,000 quasars.
+My research focuses on using the Lyman-alpha forest absorption in the line-of-sight to distant quasars and galaxies to study the intergalactic medium and associated large-scale structure.

 Max Planck Institute for Astronomy